app-generator/django-dashboards/README.md

 ## [Rocket Django](https://github.com/app-generator/rocket-django)

-The Django boilerplate has all you need to build your SaaS, Analytics tool, or any other type of Web App.
+This Django Boilerplate has all you need to build your SaaS, Analytics tool, or any other type of Web App.
 From idea to production in 5 minutes.

 > **Features and Tech Stack**: `TailwindCSS` • `Flowbite` • `API` (DRF) • `Celery Beat` • `DataTables` • `Charts` • `Docker` • `CI/CD`.